yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part9.markdown

 |auditRecord.auditContent|auditContent(type: UTF8)|
 |auditRecord.userName|userName (type: UTF8)|

 The attributes will be mapped to the AuditRecord column family in Cassandra.
-Notice that the embedded class {{User}} was flattened and its properties are flattened as columns.
+Notice that the embedded class `User` was flattened and its properties are flattened as columns.

 It is possible to override this default behavior by providing a custom implementation.